There are a number of festivals, holidays and other events celebrated in Toulon each year.

 The main ones are listed below.

-This holiday celebrates both the storming of the Bastille prison in 1789, the key event marking the beginning of the French Revolution, and the end of the privileges enjoyed by the clergy and the aristocracy.
+This holiday celebrates the storming of the Bastille prison in 1789, the key event marking the beginning of the French Revolution.
+It plays as a symbol of the end of the privileges enjoyed by the clergy and the aristocracy.
 In Toulon, celebrations include a military parade down the Boulevard de Strasbourg, followed by a fireworks display set off from the bay and a huge dance party on the Place de la Liberté.August 15: Assumption Day (national holiday)

 This celebration, still very popular in Toulon, is marked by religious ceremonies.
 Also on this day every year, the second major fireworks display of the summer is set off from Le Mourillon's beaches.August 28: Liberation Day (local event)

-Commemorating the liberation of Toulon on this day in 1944, a procession makes its way through the city streets to the monument to war dead, where a wreath is laid in memory of Jean Moulin and Maréchal de Lattre de Tassigny and the mayor delivers a speech.Third weekend in September: European Heritage Days (celebrated nationwide)
+Commemorating the liberation of Toulon on this day in 1944, a procession makes its way through the city streets to the War memorial, where a wreath is laid in memory of World War II martyrs of the Resistance, before the mayor delivers a speech.Third weekend in September: European Heritage Days (celebrated nationwide)

 |Month||Min.
 Average Temperature (°C/F°)||Max.
 Average Temperature (°C/F°)||Average Rains (MM)||Best Time to Travel|